 4. Has your cat travelled or had a change in environment?

 If your kitty has travelled or experienced a change in environment recently, such as a visit to the vet or had a boarding stay?
 The journey itself could have provoked a lack of appetite and a need to hide.
 Car travel can also cause nausea for your cat!
 So, if your pet has been in an unfamiliar situation, consider that they may be reacting due to fear or anxiety.

 5. Create a nurturing, loving space for your cat

 To help your purrfect puss feel more confident and happy, consider using a FELIWAY Optimum Diffuser.
-FELIWAY Optimum is a clinically proven solution to comfort cats at home by providing ‘happy messages’; it helps to decrease hiding, for a more confident, content cat.
+FELIWAY Optimum is a vet recommended solution to comfort cats at home by providing ‘happy messages’; it helps to decrease hiding, for a more confident, content cat.
 As well as helping nurture your relationship with your cat, FELIWAY will help your puss feel more at home in their surroundings and reduce any stress they may be feeling.